halaway/personal-website/README.md

-# Machine Learning Models Integrating Spark With LinearSVC and RandomForest
+# Machine Learning Models: Spark With LinearSVC and RandomForest
 This project is essentially contained within the ML Class, where different methods are used for instantiating, fitting, and plotting the model along with their performance metrics.